Grand Island, Nebraska: Stuhr Museum

-The Stuhr Museum, also known as the Museum of the Pioneer Prairie, is a museum located in southwestern Grand Island.
+The Stuhr Museum, also known as the Museum of the Prairie Pioneer, is a museum located in southwestern Grand Island.
 The museum houses over 140,000 artifacts from early settlers in central Nebraska, and features a living history village called Railroad Town.
 Railroad Town is designed to evoke an 1890s-era prairie village and made up of many original period structures moved to the museum.

 Parks and recreation

 There are several parks located within Grand Island.
 The most prominent of these include Stolley Park, and the George Clayton Hall County Park.

 Government

 Grand Island has a mayor–council government.
 The mayor and a ten-member city council are elected in nonpartisan elections.
 Two members are elected from each of the city's five wards to staggered four-year terms.
 At the most recent mayoral election, incumbent Mayor Roger G. Steele was re-elected to a second term.